raspberrypilearning/experiment-design/en/step_4.md

 + Review side-by-side images
 + Overlay images
 + Make colourmaps

-+ Present your measurements in another way
+Or you could present your measurements in another way.

 Which technique will you use?